Physics-50/Module-2/docs/week4.md

   + a sequence of photos demonstrating how data was collected, with
    +  a **scale bar** placed in a lower corner of the photo
    +  minimal visual distractions (no tracker trails)
-  + position vs. time plot showing how terminal speed was determined
+  + position vs. time plot showing how terminal speed was determined (including suggestions made under specific expectations above)
 2. Figure 2
  + plot of viscosity as a function of sphere diameter, with
    + **axes**, with axis labels, units, and tick marks
    + **data points**, with consistent data point symbols
    + **error bars**, attached to the individual data points
+   + **main result**, your main result should be included in this figure.
+In this case a graphic representation (horizontal lines) showing the determined viscosity and its uncertainty
+   + **secondary result**, in this case the determination of those spheres for which inertial drag was and was not significant
+   + pay attention to suggestions made under specific expectations above

 The figures must also include captions with the following:
-1. A **title sentence** (with a verb) that briefly states what to conclude from the figure
+1. **Both Figures:** A **title sentence** (with a verb) that briefly states what to conclude from the figure

-2. A description of panel (a), including
+2. **Figure 1:**
    + a brief **explanation of the experiment**
    + a definition of the **scale bar**
-3. A description of panel (b), including
-   + a **connection to data** sentence that directly connects your conclusion to the data shown in the plot
+   + a **connection to data** sentence that directly connects your conclusion (from this plot) to the data shown in the plot, in this case indicating how the terminal speed was determined.

+3. **Figure 2:**
    + a definition of the **error bars**
+   + appropriate use of significant figures in reporting the final result

 ## Grading rubric